-We’re also so excited to have them here as our Sew for ME! guests today!
+We’re also so excited to have liZ and Elizabeth from Simple Simon and Company here as our Sew for ME! guests today- their directions for taking your own measurements are perfect for this series!

 For a while we have been trying our hand at designing and drafting our own patterns.
 Sometimes we are successful and sometimes we fail…miserably.
 Either way it’s been an adventure and something we’ve wanted to pursue.
 So a while back we decided that if we were going to continue drafting and designing we wanted to learn how to do it the “right” way.
 (Don’t get us wrong we think self-teaching and experimentation is AWESOME—that’s how I (liZ) started—but we also felt a need to be ”trained” in the classical art of technical sewing.